 Many times, a car accident will mean that you have to go through years of follow-up medical care.
 Depending on how bad the accident was, it could even become a lifetime of medical care.

-If you'd like to learn more, please contact our child injury lawyer Los Angeles firm.
-We have a Los Angeles child injury attorney that can defend your child's rights and navigate the minefield of legal rigmarole.
+If you'd like to learn more, please contact our lawyer for child injuries in LA.
+We have a Los Angeles child accident injury attorney that can defend your child's rights and navigate the minefield of legal rigmarole.
 After someone has recklessly endangered your life and your child's life, why shouldn't they pay for it?
-Hire a personal injury lawyer Los Angeles law firm today to get the best results.
+Hire a personal injury law firm in Los Angeles today to get the best results.
 We will fight for you.